 "Common Sense": The Rhetoric of Popular Democracy

-In 1776 an obscure immigrant published a small pamphlet that ignited independence in America and shifted the political landscape of the patriot movement from reform within the British imperial system to independence from it.
+In 1776 a small pamphlet was published that ignited calls for independence in America and shifted the political landscape of the patriot movement from reform within the British imperial system to detachment from it.
 One hundred twenty thousand copies sold in the first three months in a nation of three million people, making Common Sense the best-selling printed work by a single author in American history up to that time.
-Never before had a personally written work (unlike the divine Bible) appealed to all classes of colonists.
 Never before had a pamphlet been written in an inspiring style so accessible to the "common" folk of America.
 This lesson looks at Thomas Paine and at some of the ideas presented in Common Sense, such as national unity, natural rights, the illegitimacy of the monarchy and of hereditary aristocracy, and the necessity for independence and the revolutionary struggle.

-Describe the importance of Common Sense in the movement toward revolution.
+Evaluate the extent to which Common Sense was a turning point in the movement toward revolution.